-In June 2020, the Director-General asked whānau, hapū and iwi, Māori organisations and Conservation Board chairs to nominate people to work with us on the partial reviews.
+In June 2020, the Director-General asked whānau, hapū and iwi, Māori organisations, and Conservation Board chairs to nominate people to work with us on the partial reviews.
 Appointments were made in September 2020.

 Context for the nominations

 The focus of the partial reviews of the Conservation General Policy and the General Policy for National Parks is how Treaty of Waitangi responsibilities are reflected in the general policies.
 The process for the partial reviews was designed after early engagement with whānau, hapū, iwi and Māori organisations.

 We called for nominations to the ODG to ensure the partial reviews of the general polices are guided by perspectives and insights from te ao Māori.

 Whānau, hapū, and iwi, Māori organisations, and conservation board chairs were asked to nominate people who have knowledge of: